pglen/hsencfs/README.md

 but the mounts created on the command line are not visible in the system tray. (added protection)

- Upon install, the System Panel needs to rescan for the list of Applets for the HSENCFS applet to show up.
+ Upon panel install, the System Panel needs to rescan for the list of Applets for the HSENCFS applet to show up.
 This can be achieved by adding an arbitrary Applet to the panel, and then removing it.
 After the panel add / remove cycle, the HSENCFS applet will show up.